shenfcStanley/QAChat_Prototype/README.md

 **Correlation**: 0.91

-This suggests that LLM-based scoring can be used as a reasonable proxy for expert review in future iterations.
+This suggests that LLM-based scoring can be used as a reasonable approach for expert review in future iterations.